codelingo/docs/docs/concepts/flows_deprecated.md

 This Flow extends the above crash report Flow to add in debugging, fixing and preventing.
 First the crash dump is sent, an issue is added on Jira and the team are alerted on Slack.

-Along with the report panels, debug panels are added to help narrow down the cause of the crash and generate a Tenet to protect against future occurrences.
+Along with the report panels, debug panels are added to help narrow down the cause of the crash and generate a Spec to protect against future occurrences.
 The Lexicons reproduce a running state of the software, which matches, as close as possible, that of the crashed program with the information provided.

 ![Crash Redeploy Flow](../img/crash_redeploy_flow.jpg)